jamilurrahman12/proxmox/README.md

 ### Quorum

-Proxmox VE use a quorum-based technique to provide a consistent state among all cluster nodes.
+Proxmox VE employs a quorum-based technique to maintain a consistent state across all cluster nodes.

 A quorum is the minimum number of votes that a distributed transaction has to obtain in order to be allowed to perform an operation in a distributed system.
 Proxmox VE assigns a single vote to each node by default.

-### Proxmox Cluster File System (pmxcfs)

-The Proxmox Cluster file system (“pmxcfs”) is a database-driven file system for storing configuration files, replicated in real time to all cluster nodes using corosync.
-We use this to store all Proxmox VE related configuration files.

-Although the file system stores all data inside a persistent database on disk, a copy of the data resides in RAM.
-This imposes restrictions on the maximum size, which is currently 128 MiB.
-This is still enough to store the configuration of several thousand virtual machines.

-Technology

-We use the Corosync Cluster Engine for cluster communication, and SQlite for the database file.
-The file system is implemented in user space using FUSE.

- File System Layout

-The file system is mounted at:

-/etc/pve